Solovki and Rybachiy: 4x4 Expedition to the Russian Arctic

 What is the price?

-Only 1200 USD / pax for two weeks with food, "CrazyBu" van, camping equipment, two guides.
+Only 1200 USD / pax for two weeks with food, "CrazyBu" van, camping equipment and the guide.

 Not included: visa, tickets to Moscow, tickets to Murmansk (if you choose a flight), meals in cafe.